arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 ## Overview ##

 In this demo you will see how **Microsoft Azure** integrates with configuration management systems, in this case **Puppet Labs**.
-First, you will see how to to launch a Puppet Master server inside of Windows Azure and how to create Puppet agents, machines running the Puppet agent that connect to a Puppet Master.
-Then you will see how to use the Puppet Dashboard to configure the Puppet nodes.
+First, you will see how to launch a Puppet Master server inside of Windows Azure and how to create Puppet agents, machines running the Puppet agent that connect to a Puppet Master.
+Then you will see how to use the Puppet Enterprise Console to configure the Puppet nodes.

 <a name="Goals" />
 ### Goals ###
 In this demo, you will see how to:

  1. Provision Puppet Resources using the Azure Management Portal
- 1. Use the Puppet Dashboard to manage Puppet Agents
+ 1. Use the Puppet Enterprise Console to manage Puppet Agents

 <a name="Technologies" />
 ### Key Technologies ###